openhackathons-org/gpubootcamp/archived/README.md

-We archived the old training contents and we no longer maintain them.
-Those are available at `archived` folder.
+# This folder will contain all the previously created training material which are based on old frameworks or techniques which are deprecated.
+The idea is to keep the old bootcamp material for anyone using older hardware or software stack for learning purpose

 To access the new HPC contents, please check below repositories:

 | Lab      | Description |
 | ----------- | ----------- |